JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2021-05-16-sbiobertresolve_HPO_en.md

 ## Description

-This model maps phenotypic abnormalities encountered in human diseases to Human Phenotype Ontology (HPO) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings, and has faster load time, with a speedup of about 6X when compared to previous versions.
+This model  maps phenotypic abnormalities, medical terms associated with hereditary diseases, encountered in human to Human Phenotype Ontology (HPO) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings, and has faster load time, with a speedup of about 6X when compared to previous versions.
 Also the load process now is more memory friendly meaning that the maximum memory required during load time is smaller, reducing the chances of OOM exceptions, and thus relaxing hardware requirements.

 ## Predicted Entities